Employment in UK Archaeology

 FAME is committed to fostering an open dialogue with employee representatives and chairs the Joint Industry Working Group , a forum convened to share information and discuss employment issues including terms and conditions, health and safety and skills development and accreditation.
 In addition to FAME there are representatives from the CIfA Diggers Forum, Prospect, and the British Archaeological Jobs Resource (BAJR).

 Below you’ll find Frequently Asked Questions about working in archaeology in UK, as a non-UK citizen.

 Q: I’m an archaeologist from EU.
-Pending Brexit, am I allowed to work in UK?
+Am I allowed to work in UK?

 Q: I’m an archaeologist from outside EU.
 What should I do to work in UK?